 What's the Covid situation?

-After a devastating first wave and troubling winter -- on January 26, the UK government said over 100,000 people have died from Covid-19 and this death rate is the highest in Europe and the fifth in the world -- cases are now going down in the UK.
+After a devastating first wave and troubling winter -- on January 26, the UK government said over 100,000 people have died from Covid-19 and this death rate is the highest in Europe and the fifth in the world -- cases have now dropped in the UK.

 The UK was the world's first country to begin a vaccination program, which has lessened the burden on the National Health Service.

 There have been over 4,400,000 Covid cases and more than 127,900 deaths in the UK as of May 17.

 After an initial UK-wide lockdown in spring 2020 in response to the first wave of Covid-19, for the second wave, England, Scotland, Wales and Northern Ireland developed their own region-specific measures.

 The announcement of a new variant of Covid-19 right before Christmas led cases in the UK to rise quickly, with many hospitals becoming over capacity.
 Mayor of London Sadiq Khan declared a "major incident" on January 8.

 On May 11, zero Covid deaths were recorded in England, Northern Ireland and Scotland, although four deaths were recorded in Wales.